Table of Contents

 What Is Website Uptime?

-Website uptime is that time period, when the website is fully running, accessible, and workable condition for the users.
+Website uptime is the time period when a website is fully running, accessible, and functioning properly for users without interruption.
 It is the fundamental condition for online business.
 If your website isn’t even loading, then users can’t reach you.
 It is measured as a percentage (e.g., 99.9%), which represents the total time a website is available over a period, like a month or a year.
 Website reliability (or trustworthiness) depends on this uptime.
+In simple words, website uptime lets you know how reliable and available your website is for visitors and search engines.

 Uptime Definition in Web Hosting

 In the context of website hosting, Uptime refers to the operational period of those servers, where it stores your files and data.
-Hosting provider’s network quality, server quality and strength of backup system is base of good uptime.
+Your website’s uptime depends on three things: network quality, server performance, and the backup system.
 A good hosting provider provides a high uptime guarantee.

 What is Website Downtime?

-Downtime is that time, when your website becomes completely inaccessible or severely malfunctions.
+Website downtime is the time when your website is not accessible, slow, or not working properly.
 It is the biggest risk for website performance.
 Uptime and Downtime are against each other – As much less downtime, as good uptime percentage.

 Common Causes of Website Downtime